agiessing/debiasedQR/README.md

 Below code illustrates the main functionalities of the R package.

-Draw samples from a homoscedastic high-dimensional sparse regression model and evaluate the true conditional quantile function q_0 at querry point x and quantile level \tau = 0.6.
+Draw samples from a homoscedastic high-dimensional sparse regression model and evaluate the true conditional quantile function $q_0$ at querry point $x$ and quantile level $\tau = 0.6$.

 ```R
 # Sampling from a homoscedastic high-dimensional sparse regression model